aetherinox/docker-base-alpine/README.md

 <br />

 ### Using docker buildx
-This section explains how to build your applications's docker image using `docker buildx` instead of `docker build`.
+This section explains how to build your application's docker image using `docker buildx` instead of `docker build`.
 It is useful when generating your app's image for multiple platforms.

 <br />